 - New students must apply for admission to UAA through the Office of Admissions by the appropriate deadline.

 - Submit a Free Application for Federal Student Aid (FAFSA) online.
+Application opens up each year on October 1st for the following award year.
 Be sure to include UAA’s school code: 011462.

 - Submit any additional documentation, if requested, to the Office of Financial Aid.
 The U.S. Department of Education and the Office of Financial Aid selects certain applicants for a verification process.
 Students selected for verification must submit requested documents; if they are not received, federal financial aid cannot be awarded.
 Certain types of state and institutional aid also require verification to be complete before awarding and/or disbursement can occur.

 - Students who wish to apply for UAA scholarships may complete an online application available on UAOnline.